Agriculture

 What are the Different Varieties of Papaya in India?

-A wide variety of commercial cultivars are grown in India, including Surya, Solo, Pusa Dwarf, Zinta, Pusa Delicious, Washington and Coorg Honey Dew.
-The gynodioecious (female + bisexual) types like Surya, CO 7 and CO 3 are ideal for table purposes.
+Note: The gynodioecious (female + bisexual) types like Surya, CO 7 and CO 3 are ideal for table purposes.
 Dual-purpose varieties like CO 6, CO 5 and CO 2 are suitable for papain production and table purposes.

 Soil & Climate

+Deep, well drained sandy loam soil is ideal for papaya cultivation.
+It is highly sensitive to waterlogging because it is a shallow-rooted crop.
+The soil pH should be between 6 and 7.
 Papaya grows well up to an altitude of 1000 meters above sea level.
-It is recommended that papaya not be grown on steep slopes.
-The ideal climatic conditions for papaya include tropical and subtropical climates.
-It is at a high risk of damage from frost, and night temperatures under 12°C can severely impact its growth.
-The summer temperature should be in the range of 35°C to 38°C.
+It is recommended that papayas not be grown on steep slopes.
+The ideal climatic conditions for papaya are tropical and subtropical.
+The summer temperature should be between 35°C and 38°C.

 Propagation